thatdecade/MandoPuter/README.md

 * Added debugging prints for boards with serial ports.
 * Additional board support.
 Compatibility for boards with a built in LCD screens.
 * Fixed broken links
+* Deep sleep to save power after 1 hour of no interaction.
+Press any button to wake.
+* Scrolling text, use Button press to change animation speed

 ![Image](Images/MandoChannel.jpg)